reiryuki/DTSX-Ultra-ZTE-A2020G-Pro-Magisk-Module/README.md

 # DTSX Ultra ZTE A2020G Pro Magisk Module

 ## DISCLAIMER
-- DTS Apps and blobs are owned by DTS™.
+- DTS app and blobs are owned by DTS™.
-- The MIT license specified here is for the Magisk Module, not for DTS apps and blobs.
+- The MIT license specified here is for the Magisk Module, not for DTS app and blobs.

 ## Descriptions
 - Equalizer soundfx ported from ZTE A2020G Pro (P855A01) and integrated as a Magisk Module for all supported and rooted devices with Magisk